 13) shall include an unmodified Answer-Mode header field, if present in the incoming SIP INVITE request;and

-14) shall include the warning text set to "148 MCPTT group is regrouped" in a Warning header field as specified in subclause 4.4.
+14) shall include the warning text set to "148 group is regrouped" in a Warning header field as specified in subclause 4.4.

 NOTE 3: As long as the MCPTT group is regrouped the floor control messages in the media plane includes a grouped regrouped indication as specified in 3GPP TS 24.380 [5].